microsoft/MSBuildSdks/src/Cargo/README.md

  ### Using MSRustup (Microsoft internal use only)
- To enable use of MSRustup, you will need to have a rust-toolchain.toml at the root of your repo that contains the channel you want to use.
+ To enable use of MSRustup, you will need to have a rust-toolchain.toml at the root of your repo.
+The toml file should include a channel specifier that has "ms-" as a prefix, followed by the channel version.
- The channel specifier should have an "ms-" prefix.
  ```toml

  [toolchain]